Aircraft Performance and Operations (AERO2703)

 Prerequisites and assumed knowledge

-Assumed knowledge: AERO1560 OR ENGG1800.
-Familiarity with fundamental Aerospace concepts.
+AERO1560 or ENGG1800, Familiarity with fundamental Aerospace concepts.

 Study this unit outside a degree